What Is Capsicum Spray? Complete 2025 Guide

 - Responsible handling and legal awareness are essential when carrying capsicum spray.

-- Natural Coloration: Pure oleoresin capsicum has a deep orange or reddish-brown hue, reflecting its chili origins.
+Natural Color: Pure oleoresin capsicum is deep orange or reddish‑brown, reflecting its chili origins.

-- Enhanced Formulations: Some products incorporate dyes—particularly UV markers—that are invisible to the naked eye but glow under black light, helping law enforcement identify an assailant after exposure.
+UV‑Enhanced Formulations: Some sprays include invisible UV dyes that glow under black light, helping law enforcement identify an assailant after use.

 One of the most troublesome scenarios is when someone has accidentally sprayed a pepper spray in house.
 Because capsicum spray is designed to disperse irritants effectively in the air, confined spaces can amplify its effects dramatically.